emoncms/emoncms/docs/RaspberryPi/install_Raspbian_Jessie.md

 The first time you run emoncms it will automatically set up the database and you will be taken to the register/login screen.
 Create an account by entering your email and password and clicking register.
 Once you are logged in;
-* Check the Administration page - 'Setup > Administration' and note any messages reported.
+* Check the Administration page - 'Setup > Administration' noting and acting upon any messages reported.
 * Update your database - 'Setup > Administration > Update database'.
 * Make a note of your 'Write API Key' from the 'Setup > My Account' page, and also ensure that the correct timezone is selected & saved.